-1) DO SOME PHYSICAL ACTIVITY BEFORE THE FLIGHT.
 Want to make sure you’re well rested for the long flight?
 Doing some physical activity beforehand helps you prepare to sit in your seat for hours.
 Perhaps take a short run/brisk walk or hit the gym right before heading to the airport.
 If that isn’t an option, you can do something light and simple when you arrive, such as walking around the airport for 15-20 minutes or whatever time permits prior to boarding (and this is aside from the walk that it took you to get to your gate).
 It surprises me when I see everyone sitting around and playing on their phones!
 Think – you’ll be sitting for hours on end so why not get moving and give your body a workout beforehand?
 Your body can then easily rest on the flight.

-2) SLEEP WHENEVER YOU’RE TIRED.
 A healthy flight is a flight where you can actually get some rest.
 It’s no surprise that most people take advantage of this opportunity to sleep, but many make the mistake of staying up the night before a flight so they could “sleep on the plane” later.
 Although this tactic may actually work for some, there’s truly no guarantee that you’ll be able to get QUALITY sleep on the flight; just think about the possible endless distractions when sharing confined space with A LOT of people – a baby crying one minute and meals and drinks are being served the next.
 Oh, and don’t forget those announcements from the captain!
 It’s a much better plan to just stick to your sleeping schedule before the flight – sleep whenever you’re tired, whenever you can.

-3) GET MOVING EVERY 2-3 HOURS.
 Just as it’s important to get some rest on your flight, it’s also equally essential to get your blood circulating at least once every 2-3 hours.
 Doing physical activity on a plane can be challenging, but there are certainly ways around it.
 You can walk around the plane twice every few hours to help increase blood circulation.
 Or head over to the standing area near the toilets and do light stretches.
 After sitting for an extended period of time, a simple forward bend to stretch your back, legs, and calves will make you feel more alive than ever.
 If you are shy about exercising in public, you can try standing for 5-10 minutes, which helps too – EVERY LITTLE BIT helps.
 Whatever it is, just get up and move around throughout the flight.

-4) DRINK ENOUGH WATER.
 Oh yes, using the pantry size bathroom on a plane is a real pain, but the bright side is that it pays to stay hydrated.
 Drinking plenty of water is the most effective way to keep you healthy and ensure that you’ll have a reason to get up and move around during the flight.

-5) STRETCH IN YOUR SEAT.
 Just because you’re stuck in your seat for many hours doesn’t mean that you can’t exercise IN your seat.
 Simple shoulder rolls along with neck and arm stretches can virtually be done anywhere, anytime.
 Your body will feel more relaxed even after 1 set.

-7) DONT LOOK AT ANY ELECTRONICS IN THE DARK.
 The bright light from your small TV screen or your smart phone or laptop (or really ANY electronic device with bright light) in the dark will only strain your eyes and keep you up throughout the flight because it tricks your body into thinking that it’s not time to sleep yet.
 Even your own individual light from above your seat won’t do justice.
 And, the worst part is that you’ll then start to feel restless because your eyes are tired yet you just can’t fall asleep!
 Arrgghhh.
 Want to get some rest?
 Well, don’t watch movies or use your gadgets when the interior of the plane is dim.

-8) CLOSE YOUR EYES AND MEDITATE BEFORE TAKEOFF.
 Meditating for a few minutes helps you chill out and stay calm throughout the flight.
 Take a moment to reflect the moment you’re in and be grateful for what you currently have.
 Live in the moment!